Student ConductPhilosophy of student conduct

-7. Failure to comply with directions of university officials or law enforcement officers acting in performance of their duties or failure to identify oneself to these persons when requested to do so.
+7. Failure to comply with directions of university faculty, staff, or law enforcement officers acting in performance of their duties or failure to identify oneself to these persons when requested to do so.

 8. Unauthorized possession, duplication, or use of keys, or other devices that provide access to any university premises.